KayLerch/alexa-skills-kit-states-java/README.md

-#Alexa Skills Kit extensions for state management
+#Alexa Skills Kit extensions SDK for state management
 This SDK is an extension to the Amazon Alexa Skills Kit for Java which gives you really convenient alternative of __persisting session state in a growing number of persistence stores__ like DyanmoDB or AWS S3.
 It is an abstraction layer for reading state from and (permanently) saving state to either an Alexa session or one of the aforementioned data stores.
+This also is your __framework for building your own state handlers__ for any possible data store.

 It can __save you hundreds of lines of code__.
-See following examples where you can see how to load / create state of a prepared POJO model, updating some value and persist the update.
+See following examples where you can see how to load / create state of your prepared POJO model, updating some value and persist the update.

 ### Managing Alexa session state in _Alexa Session_